Copyright 2005 Rick Harrison

 ….Other universes, if they exist, could work according to different rules.

 In my opinion, Davies, Hawking, and others too casually dismiss the anthropic principle.
 The anthropic principle says that the universe is so precisely tuned for life, so biofriendly, that it seems to have been intentionally constructed for the purpose of making life possible.
 To refute the anthropic principle neo-Darwinists and their occasional intellectual allies from other disciplines say, much as Davies has said, that we could imagine a person waking up in an accidental universe where it must appear designed whether it is designed or not.
 Otherwise the person could not exist at all.

-But pure imagination (which need conform to neither the laws of science, logic, probability, or common sense) has no evidential value in science.
+But pure imagination (which need conform to neither the laws of science, logic, empiric evidence, probability, or common sense) has no evidential value in science.
 We have every reason to believe that no complex lifeforms ever wake up in accidental universes.
 If they could exist in accidental universes, yes, it would look designed to them, but they can’t.